jhpyle/docassemble/_docs/playground.md

 incorporate that text by reference by including the line `content
 file: small_claims_complaint.md` within an [`attachments`] directive.

+In the Templates folder, you can upload files.
+Markdown and YAML files can be edited.
+Uploaded files in `docx` or `odt` format can be converted to Markdown format.

 ## <a name="static"></a>The Static folder

 ![Static]({{ site.baseurl }}/img/playground-static.png)